Penrith Australian Football Club: 2009–2020: Restructure of Sydney Football, The Ramettes & Period of Sustained Success & Competitiveness

-2018 saw all 5 Penrith sides finish the regular season in positions to challenge for their respective premierships.
-Men's reserve grade finished third, being knocked out in the semi-finals.
+2018 saw the formation of Platinum Division (for Senior and Reserve Grades).
+All five Penrith sides finished the regular season in positions to challenge for their respective premierships.
 First Grade finished one position higher in second spot, however won the Platinum Division premiership, defeating the Western Magic by 17 points.
 The Under 19s team ended the regular season in second, but did not make it past the semi-final.
 Women's Premier Division finished third, going down to the eventual premiers by 6 points in the preliminary final.
 The women's Division 2 side meanwhile made a late season charge to finals, finishing fifth and being eliminated in the Semi Final stage.
-Individual accolades where bountiful in 2018 with Auburn-Penrith Giants Renee Tomkins (also selected as full-back in the Premier Division team) and Haneen Zreika (also finished equal first in the Mostyn Medal as Best and Fairest in Premier Division but was ineligible due to suspension) being drafted by the Greater Western Sydney Giants AFL Women's side.
-Rams players also won the leading goal-kicker awards in both Platinum Division and Platinum Division Reserves.
+Individual accolades where bountiful in 2018 with Auburn-Penrith Giants Renee Tomkins (also selected as full-back in the Premier Division Women's Team of the Year) and Haneen Zreika (also finished equal first in the Mostyn Medal as Best and Fairest in Premier Division but was ineligible due to suspension) being drafted by the Greater Western Sydney Giants AFL Women's side.
+Lael Kassem was also selected in the Sydney AFL Premier Division Women's Team of the Year, on the interchange bench.
+Rams players also won the leading goal-kicker awards in both Platinum Division (Phil Aumann - 45 goals) and Platinum Division Reserves (Rick Ooms - 47 goals).
+Rick's feat saw him finish runner up in the McFarlane Medal - in a season where he also equalled the Reserve Grade Rams record for goals in a match (held by Jason Ware) when he kicked 14 goals against South-West Sydney at Rosedale Oval.

-2020 was a successful year for the Rams, winning the Platinum Division premiership for the second time in three years, and Matt Laffan being named Penrith's sexiest man by the Penrith Press for the fourth year running.